How to Avoid Fake “Speculative” Tickets for Live Events

 Don’t trust individual or corporate resellers claiming to have tickets before they have officially gone on sale to the public.
 Those speculative listings are not real tickets that the seller actually owns.

-The latest practice in spec ticketing is unofficial sellers speculatively listing codes for Verified Fan ticket sales.
-Only Ticketmaster can issue Verified Fan codes.
+The latest practice in spec ticketing is unofficial sellers speculatively listing codes for ticket sales.
+Only Ticketmaster can issue codes.
 They can’t be purchased or transferred.
 Each access code is unique to an individual account.
 Do not trust anyone selling a code – it will not work.
+If you have a presale code connected to your account, keep your account secure with these tips.

 Spec Listing is an issue for the entire ticketing industry and we do not allow it on our site.
 Our competition does and will even market these tickets that haven’t gone on sale yet.
 This creates a lot of confusion among fans, and is a deceptive practice.